 Schedule an In-Person Intake Appointment with a Divorce Attorney

-Personally, we recommend meeting with a divorce attorney in person at his/her office for the intake appointment.
-This allows you the chance to meet face-to-face and get to know the divorce attorney who’ll be representing you and anyone else (such as, a legal assistant or paralegal) who’ll be working with you throughout your divorce.
+Personally, we recommend meeting with a divorce attorney in person at his/her office.
+This allows you the chance to meet face-to-face and get to know the divorce attorney who’ll be representing you and anyone else who’ll be working with you throughout your divorce.

 The only time we don’t meet in person is when the firm has been retained by an individual who lives far away, has mobility concerns or time constraints, and therefore, prefers to have the intake meeting over the phone or by using video software like Skype or FaceTime.